iSmoothStar/ismoothstar.github.io/_posts/2025-01-16-add-roms-to-batocera-with-firefox-and-peazip.md

 4. Search for "firefox" and then "peazip" from the search bar.
 5. Click on the "Install" green button for both applications.

-Once finished, open "xterm" from the "Applications" menu again then type the following command:
+Once finished, open "xterm" from the "Applications" menu then type the following command:

 ```bash
 batocera-flatpak-update